-For the $auth_simple$ plugin, the $validate_auth_string_hash()$ function implements the $validate_authentication_string$ member.
+For the auth_simple plugin, the validate_auth_string_hash() function implements the validate_authentication_string member.
 It returns success unconditionally:

-The set_salt member of the plugin descriptor is used only by the mysql_native_password plugin (see Native Pluggable Authentication).
+The set_salt member of the plugin descriptor was used only by the mysql_native_password plugin, which is no longer supported in MySQL 9.3.
 For other authentication plugins, you can use this trivial implementation: